 A bit of unrelated but eyebrow raising news is that respondents also indicated real trepidation about the Iran war with 43% of them expressing opposition to the war and just 51% supporting it.
 A reader might say "what do you mean just 51%, that's still a majority!" but this should be viewed in the context of previous wars.
 At its onset, 90% of Americans supported the invasion of Afghanistan, 62% supported the Second Iraq war, and 80% supported the Persian Gulf War.
 Viewed in that light, support for the conflict in Iran is extremely weak.

 But back to the 7th District, Alfonso is likely to win.
 I have concerns about his youth and lack of experience.
-His recent refusals to participate in debates are also disappointing and seems to indicate a certain amount of pretentiousness and immaturity that I'm not enthusiastic about.
+His recent refusals to participate in debates are also disappointing and seem to indicate a certain amount of pretentiousness and immaturity that I'm not enthusiastic about.

 As a veteran I'm drawn to others with military experience and Hermening checks the box there, but that isn't the only thing I vote on.

 I'd like to vote for someone with real connections to the Northwoods who I feel can accurately represent its interests in Congress.
-I also don't want stuntsmanship and spectacles, I want consistency and professionalism.
+I don't want stuntsmanship and spectacles, I want consistency and professionalism.
 Those factors causes me to be skeptical of most of the candidates and at least two of them seem to be freelancing political opportunists.

 The last and perhaps most important thing worth discussing is the money.
 Trump's anointing of Alfonso has certainly opened the flood gates for the kid and the fact that most of his donations don't even come from within the state leaves me a bit dismayed.
-That fundraising gap doesn't necessarily indicate widespread support for Alfonso but instead could be the result of a dampening effect caused by victories of Trump allies in recent primaries elsewhere and a hesitation by Democrat donors to contribute to a district they feel is solidly red.
+That fundraising gap doesn't necessarily indicate widespread support for Alfonso, but instead could be the result of a dampening effect caused by victories of Trump allies in recent primaries elsewhere, and a hesitation by Democrat donors to contribute to a district they feel is solidly red.

 Anyhow, there it all is.
 Vote for who you want.